 Remember when the main conversation surrounding gin and tonic garnishes was whether lemon or lime was the better option?

 How far we’ve come since then.
 Today – influenced in part by garnish-heavy Spanish G&T culture – it’s become the fashion to top up your tipple with all manner of culinary and botanical ingredients.
-From herbs and spices to fruit and vegetables, seemingly nothing’s off-limits for the adventurous bartender.
+From herbs and spices to fruit and vegetables, seemingly nothing’s off-limits for the adventurous home bartender who is looking for creative gin cocktail recipes.

 Grab a copa glass, then, find some top-quality tonic, and read up on these unusual gin and tonic garnishes.
 It’s the fastest way to give your G&T a personality all its own.